 Sometimes all that’s holding us back from making the phone call is that we have no idea what to expect from the counseling experience, so we’re unsure if it will even help.

-Although each experience is different and we can’t predict your unique outcomes, here is a breakdown of what to expect when working with me:
+Although each experience is different and we can’t predict your unique outcomes, here is a breakdown of what to expect when working with us at Love Heal Grow Counseling:

 You’ve been having trouble in your relationship and you’ve tried many different ways to make it better.

-You do some research, maybe get advice from a trusted friend, you and your partner decide to reach out to me.
+You do some research, maybe get advice from a trusted friend, and you and your partner eventually come across our website.

 You think “this is easier than I thought it would be.”
 You feel relieved.

-We make our first appointment and you receive a confirmation email.
+You make our first appointment and you receive a confirmation email and fill out the necessary forms within a couple days.

 You wake up the day of the appointment.
 “Today is the day,” you think.
 Maybe you are nervous, excited, or scared.
 Maybe you are all of these things.